BrunoFenzl/headloose/client/README.md

-# Headloose
+# Headloose Client

-Headloose is a static HTML / JSON generator with the GUI written in Angular.

-This is my playground where I can develop and test new ideas.
-This is NOWHERE ready for primetime but it already sports a few nice features:
+This client already sports a few nice features:

-- JSON content schema for manipulating and generating content
+- JSON content schema for generating and manipulating content
 - Dynamic component factories based on content schema
 - Async state management with @ngrx/effects
 - State is bound to the router with @ngrx/router
-- Dynamic route loading
+- Dynamic route lazy-loading
 - Module lazy loading

 A preview of the current state can be seen [here](https://brunofenzl.github.io/headloose/)